kubeflow/website/content/en/docs/ibm/install-kubeflow.md

     - `CLUSTER_NAME` must be lowercase and unique among any other Kubernetes clusters in the specified CLUSTER_ZONE.
-    - `CLUSTER_ZONE` identifies the location where CLUSTER_NAME will be created.
+    - `CLUSTER_ZONE` identifies the regions or location where CLUSTER_NAME will be created.
 Run `ibmcloud ks locations` to list supported IBM Cloud Kubernetes Service locations.
 For example, choose `dal13` to create CLUSTER_NAME in the Dallas (US) data center.
     - `WORKDER_PROVIDER` represents the IBM cloud Kubernetes cluster with worker nodes on classic infrastructure.

 **Notices**:
-* It uses the worker node provider `classic` in this guide because it's the only one that supports worker nodes with GPUs.
+* It uses the worker nodes provider `classic` in this guide because it's the only one that supports worker nodes with GPUs.
-* There're other worker nodes providers including `vpc-classic` and `vpc-gen2` where zone names and worker flavors will be different.
+* There are other worker nodes providers including `vpc-classic` and `vpc-gen2` where zone names and worker flavors will be different.
 Please use `ibmcloud ks zones --provider <provider-name>` to list zone names if using other providers.

 ### Creating a IBM Cloud Kubernetes cluster